syncfusion-content/wpf-docs/wpf/SfTreeMap/TreeMap-Levels.md

-> Note: The specified field must be a collection of sub class (object) specified in the nested data collection.
+N> The specified field must be a collection of sub class (object) specified in the nested data collection.